hathibelagal-dev/instantpolyglot/docs/eng/Elfdalian.md

 ### Strong Verbs

-Strong verbs in Elfdalian change their stem vowel to indicate tense, similar to English "sing-sang-sung".
+Strong verbs in Elfdalian change their stem vowel to indicate tense, similar to English “sing-sang-sung”.
 There are several classes of strong verbs:

 Class 1:
 - **bitå** (to bite): **ig bit** (I bite), **ig bait** (I bit), **ig ävę bitið** (I have bitten)